2023 Huwara attacks: Aftermath

 The day after the rampage, the rampagers were still in control of the area and groups of masked Jews checked vehicles looking for Palestinians.
 Israeli soldiers nearby did not intervene.
 "Reports of a large Israeli army presence in the town existed only on paper".
 Settler attacks on Palestinian communities continued through 28 February.

 As of 28 February, of only eight suspects detained in connection with the rampage, all had been released, three to house arrest.
 On 1 March, eight further suspects believed to have taken part in the assault were arrested, one of whom was released the same day.
 The IDF commander responsible for the area, Major-General Yehuda Fox, described the event as a "pogrom carried out by outlaws."
 On 2 March, the Israeli Defense Ministry placed two of the individuals, one a minor, in administrative detention after a Jerusalem court ordered the police to release the remaining seven detained suspects.

+In June 2023, a joint FakeReporter and CNN investigation of the rampage revealed that the IDF took little action during the rampage.

 Reactions

 Israeli

 Israeli Prime Minister Benjamin Netanyahu appealed for calm on Sunday evening as footage of the violence emerged and spoke out against vigilantism.
 Israeli President Isaac Herzog condemned the rampage, stating, "This is not our way.
 It is criminal violence against innocents."

 Israeli Finance Minister Bezalel Smotrich, a settler leader now largely in charge of the administration of the West Bank, who had earlier called for "striking the cities of terror and its instigators without mercy, with tanks and helicopters", appealed to the settlers not to take the law into their own hands, and to let the army and government do their jobs.

 However, Smotrich later called on Twitter for Huwara to be "wiped out" by the Israeli government.
 Smotrich's remark drew international condemnation, including from the U.N.
 Secretary General, Jordan, the United Arab Emirates, and others.
 The United States State Department demanded Netanyahu reject the remark.
-Smotrich's remark came just ahead of a major fundraising event for Israel in the U.S., where Smotrich was to appear.
+Smotrich's remark came just ahead of a major fundraising event for Israel in the U.S., where Smotrich was set to appear.
 The White House indicated U.S. officials would not meet with him, and various Jewish rights organizations called for the State Department to deny him entry.

 Other members of Israel's ruling coalition offered other sentiments.
 Zvika Fogel, of the ultra-nationalist Otzma Yehudit, said he saw the violence "in a very good light" in response to a question on Army Radio in which the interviewer referred to the rampage as a 'pogrom'.
+After the IDF killed Kharousha and others on 7 March, Palestinian factions called for an escalation of "armed resistance" and revenge.